valentinfrlch/ha-llmvision/README.md

 Image Analyzer for Home Assistant using GPT-4o.

 **ha-gpt4vision** creates the `gpt4vision.image_analyzer` service in Home Assistant.
-This service uploads an image to OpenAI using its API and returns GPT-4's response as service response so it can easily be used for automations.
+This service sends an image to OpenAI using its API and returns the model's output as a response variable, making it easy to use in automations.

-Based on [ha-gpt4vision by filipecanedo](https://github.com/filipecanedo/ha-gpt4vision) with some modifications:
+## Features
-- Instead of directly calling tts, this service returns the response as response variable.
-This should make the service more accessible for automations, where tts is not needed.
+- Service returns the model's output as response variable.
+This makes the service more accessible for automations.
 See examples below for usage.
-- An option to downscale images for lower cost has also been added.
+- To reduce the cost of the API call, images can be downscaled to a target width.
-- The default model is the new GPT-4o, which is cheaper and faster than GPT-4-turbo.
+- The default model, GPT-4o, is cheaper and faster than GPT-4-turbo..
-- Lastly this repository can be added to HACS as custom repository for easier installation and updating.
+  - Any model capable of vision can be used.
+For available models check this page: [https://platform.openai.com/docs/models](https://platform.openai.com/docs/models).
+- This custom component can be installed through HACS and can be set up in the Home Assistant UI.
 ## API key
 **This service needs a valid API key**.
 You must obtain a valid OpenAI key from [here](https://platform.openai.com/api-keys).
 A pricing calculator is available here: [https://openai.com/api/pricing/](https://openai.com/api/pricing/).

-## Installation
+# Installation
 ### Installation via HACS (recommended)
 1. Add this repository's url (https://github.com/valentinfrlch/ha-gpt4vision) to HACS under custom repositories.
 2. Install through HACS